-Czechia is famous for its super cute little towns and geographical location of Prague, enables visitors to see some of the most iconic cities within a day.
-Getting to those places is not a problem as there are daily buses and trains running from Prague main train and bus stations.
-So, without further ado, here are the top seven day trips from Prague recommended by fellow travel bloggers.
+Czechia is famous for its super cute little towns, and Prague’s geographical location enables visitors to see some of the most iconic cities of Czechia within a day.
+Getting to those places is not a problem as daily buses and trains run from Prague’s main train and bus stations.
+So, here are the top seven day trips from Prague recommended by fellow travel bloggers without further ado.

 Karlovy Vary, or Carlsbad, is probably the most famous town in Czechia when it comes to taking day trips from Prague.
-It was known before, is one of the most beautiful cities in the Czechia.
-It is famous spa town: its mineral waters have a healing effect.
+This one of the most beautiful places in Czechia is a popular spa town: its mineral waters have a healing effect.
 Naturally, the main visitors to Karlovy Vary are patients who go there for treatment.

-In case you go there in summer, try not to miss the film festival that takes place in Karlovy Vary every July.
-Even if you are not that interested in the industry, it is a perfect opportunity to see (maybe 😊) famous actors.
+In case you go there in summer, try not to miss the film festival in Karlovy Vary every July.
+Even if you are not interested in the industry, it is a perfect opportunity to see (maybe) famous actors.
 Ben Kingsley, Sharon Stone, Willem Defoe, Uma Thurman, Jean Reno, Mel Gibson are just some of them who attended the festival.

 And there is one place you should not miss: the Imperial Baths.
-It is the only place you’ll pay the entrance fee during the day, but it was worth every penny.
-During the film festival, its magnificent hall serves as the venue, with its imposing marble staircase and huge paintings.
+It might be the only place you’ll pay the entrance fee during the day, but it was worth every penny.
+Its magnificent hall serves as the venue during the film festival, with its imposing marble staircase and huge paintings.
 For 50 Czech Crowns, it is a good deal.

 Getting to Karlovy Vary: Regiojet buses run there and back more than 15 times a day.
 The price is affordable: it may be less than 15 EUR for both ways.
 I prefer this company as their buses are super comfortable, have free Wi-Fi and tea/coffee on offer.

 The Sedlec Ossuary nearby Kutna Hora is one of the strangest locations I’ve ever visited.
-It is definitely a must see location to add to your day trips from Prague itinerary.
-Kutna Hora is a UNESCO World Heritage Site in 1995.
-Apart from the Ossuary, you should also spend some time in the historical center and the late gothic Cathedral of Saint Barbara, dating from 1388.
+It is definitely a must-see location to add to your day trips from Prague itinerary.
+Kutna Hora became a UNESCO World Heritage Site in 1995.
+Apart from the Ossuary, it would be best to spend some time in the historical center and the late gothic Cathedral of Saint Barbara, dating from 1388.

-The Sedlec Ossuary is built on the place of a former monastery.
-Back in the 13th century, earth from the Holy Land was sprinkled around the courtyard, which turned it into a very popular cemetery.
-Around 40,000 remains were exhumed here, organized in various designs and sculptures at the end of 19th century.
+The Sedlec Ossuary is built in the place of a former monastery.
+In the 13th century, earth from the Holy Land was sprinkled around the courtyard, which turned it into a very popular cemetery.
+Around 40,000 remains were exhumed here, organized in various designs and sculptures at the end of the 19th century.
 Even the chandelier and the coat of arms are built from skulls and bones!
 Quite macabre and bizarre, but unique and worth seeing.

 The Budweiser Budvar Brewery tour at České Budějovice is another great option to add to your list of day trips from Prague.
 Budweiser Budvar brews a beer that is similar in name (although not taste) to that popular American beer.
 In fact, the two companies have been fighting over the Budweiser trademark for years.
 Any beer coming from České Budějovice is a Budweiser as the German name of the town is Budweis.

 It has a picturesque central square that is not crowded like that of Prague.
-It is particularly lovely at night when the central fountain, the foundation of Sampson, and the town hall are illuminated.
-Numerous inexpensive restaurants can be found in the old town which serves traditional Czech cuisine such as svíčková which is a dish with meat and dumplings.
-I recommend Klika Kitchen & Coffee, Masné krámy, or Modré Dveře.
+It is charming at night when the central fountain, the foundation of Sampson, and the town hall are illuminated.
+Numerous inexpensive restaurants can be found in the old town, which serves traditional Czech cuisine such as svíčková, a dish with meat and dumplings.
+Try Klika Kitchen & Coffee, Masné krámy, or Modré Dveře.

 The old town still has the round shape of its medieval walls.
-It sits in a bend on the Vltava river surrounded by lovely parks and bike paths.
-For a relaxing day, you can rent a paddleboat along the river or just sit in one of its parks and drink a cold beer, which in this city, is easy to come by.
+It sits in a bend on the Vltava river, surrounded by lovely parks and bike paths.
+For a relaxing day, you can rent a paddleboat along the river or sit in one of its parks and drink a cold beer, which is easy to come by in this city.

 Possibly the best part of a day trip to Pilsen is the fact that you can escape the crowds of Prague and enjoy all of the above unobstructed and at a relaxed pace.

-Pilsen is a very budget friendly city, especially in comparison to the now tourist dominated Prague.
+Pilsen is a very budget-friendly city, especially in comparison to the now tourist dominated Prague.
 An open-ended train ticket to Pilsen will cost you just 300 CZK.
 A meal for 2 will run you 115 CZK.
-Cheapest of all (and not surprisingly), a pint of beer will cost you just 27.50 CZK or about $1.20 USD.
-We can all certainly drink to that!
+Cheapest of all (and not surprisingly), a pint of beer will cost you just 27.50 CZK.

 Anyone who grew up in Prague will tell you that Cesky Krumlov has been a local attraction for decades.
 For residents of Prague, it is a fabulous weekend getaway.
 It’s such a pretty little town that now it attracts visitors from around the world.

-Cesky Krumlov is the picture perfect European town with quaint red-rooftop houses.
-The town is set in the bend of a meandering river, almost entirely surrounded by the river.
+Cesky Krumlov is a picture-perfect European town with quaint red-rooftop houses.
+The town is set in the bend of a meandering river, almost surrounded by the river.
 The town has very few full-time residents now.
 But Cesky Krumlov has everything a visitor would need – hotels, restaurants, music, street food, souvenir shops, and photo spots.

-- Water activities like river rafting, boating, swimming have been popular forever.
-The elevation change and the dam made of a little bit of fun and safe thrill ride.
+Take water activities like river rafting, boating, swimming has been popular forever.
+The elevation change and the dam made for a little bit of fun and safe thrill ride.
 Enjoy stunning aerial views from the castle overlooking Cesky Krumlov.
 The castle is across the river, so it’s perfectly positioned to admire the entire town from up above.
 Afterward, visit the museum in the castle.

-Who knew that less than 2 hours from Prague you could do things like see endangered white rhinos on safari or roam colorful European streets all to yourself?
+Who knew that less than 2 hours from Prague, you could do things like see endangered white rhinos on safari or roam colorful European streets all to yourself?
 Hradec Kralove is another great option if you are looking for day trips from Prague.
 Buses run between the cities, taking approximately an hour and a half.
-You could also rent a car, a more convenient option if you want to visit some of the surrounding nature.
+You could also rent a car, a more convenient option if you want to visit the surrounding area.

 Don’t forget to explore Hradec Kralove’s city center.
-The buildings are vibrant, colorful and comparable to Europe’s most scenic neighborhoods without the excessive crowds.
+The buildings are vibrant, colorful, and comparable to Europe’s most scenic neighborhoods without excessive crowds.

 Pardubice is famous for its gingerbread, steeplechase horse racing, and most of all its magnificent buildings and structures around the city center.
 Especially the buildings with the Niches set in them with exquisite Fresco paintings.
 It also has breweries that you can tour, the National Stud Farm at Kladruby and Labem (home of the oldest original Czech breed of Starokladrubský horses), and a couple of castles (Pardubice Chateau and Hrad Kunětická hora).